itzDJ/cybersecurity-writeups/overthewire/bandit.md

 Good job getting a shell!
 Now hurry and grab the password for bandit27!
 ### solution
 - while in the shell from the previous level, run `./bandit27-do cat /etc/bandit_pass/bandit27`

+## level 27
+### problem
+There is a git repository at ssh://bandit27-git@bandit.labs.overthewire.org/home/bandit27-git/repo via the port 2220.
+The password for the user bandit27-git is the same as for the user bandit27.

+From your local machine (not the OverTheWire machine!), clone the repository and find the password for the next level.
+This needs git installed locally on your machine.
+### solution
+- run `git clone ssh://bandit27-git@bandit.labs.overthewire.org:2220/home/bandit27-git/repo`
+- cat the README in the repo